infiniflow/infinity/docs/references/pysdk_api_reference.md

 Infinity.show_database(db_name)
 ```

-Retrieves the metadata of a database by name.
+Retrieves the metadata of a database by its name.

 ### Parameters